Back to Top

 Admission to Dove Cottage also includes entry to the recently refurbished Wordsworth Museum nearby.
 This fascinating place contains a wealth of information and artefacts relating to the Romantic movement and the artists involved, including handwritten literature from the time.

 Also nearby is a cafe for refreshments.
-There is a charge for entering the house, garden and museum which are open Tuesday to Saturday all year, except early January when closed.
+There is a charge for entering the house, garden and museum which are normally open daily all year, except early January when closed.
 Additional charge for parking.

 Travelling